 "You don't know."

-"I don't know, but I think something should be done about it."
+"I don't know, but I think something ought to be done about it."

 Seto looked at Atem and was silent for several seconds.